lsst-dm/dmtn-175/index.rst

 The Collection Stack
 --------------------

-The collections associated with a campaign are organized largely as a stack - in the first-in, first-out data structure sense.
+The collections associated with a campaign are organized largely as a stack - in the first-in, last-out data structure sense.
 This idea is already lurking behind the current ``pipetask``, but one of the goals in this redesign proposal is to make it more explicit in both the terminology (e.g. :option:`--push` and `Campaign.pop`) and the documentation as a way to give users a better mental model of what is going on.\ [#stack-awareness]_

 The top of the collection stack is what's searched first for input datasets, and it starts with the current output `~lsst.daf.butler.CollectionType.RUN`-type collection, if there is one (see `collections.current_run`, below).